angelauzelac10/psychCNVassoc/README.md

 4.  ***plotDiseaseCloud*** for producing a wordcloud of diseases that are associated with the list of genes.

-The package also contains two example CNV call datasets named sample_CNV_call and large_CNV_call.
+The package includes two sample CNV call datasets, `sample_CNV_call` and `large_CNV_call`.
 Refer to package vignettes for more details.
+For additional CNV call data, users can utilize tools like PennCNV or QuantiSNP, or employ existing datasets, such as those from the RTCGA.CNV package.
 An overview of the package is illustrated below.

 ![](./inst/extdata/psychCNVassoc_example_figure.png)